 Make sure it's achievable

-If you're child is having difficulty with their homework, talk with their teacher.
+If you child is having difficulty with their homework, talk to their teacher.
 The teacher may not have much experience of autistic children and may appreciate being given some information and resources about autism in education and how it particularly affects your child.

 Ask about the topics that the group is studying and make sure the teacher is planning homework that suits your child.
 If you feel the homework is too easy or too hard, then discuss it with their teacher.

 If the teacher will not adapt the homework, then discuss this with the SENCO, additional support for learning staff member or the most appropriate member of teaching or support staff.
 The school has a duty under the Equality Act 2010 in England, Wales and Scotland and the Disability Discrimination Act 1995 in Northern Ireland to make reasonable adjustments for any pupil with a disability.

 If your child has an education health and care plan (EHCP), a statement of special educational needs (statement of SEN) or a coordinated support plan (CSP) and it doesn't include difficulties that your child has with homework, then you could ask for an early annual review to have it included.

 If you feel that your child's educational needs are not being adequately met you may wish to contact our Education Rights Service for specific advice.

 Support your child with motivation

 Your child may have difficulty transferring working at school to home.
 Visual supports can really help autistic children to be more focused, so ask at school if they could have a visual timetable that extends to your child completing homework.
 A teacher could talk your child through this on days when homework is set.